Here's How Your Trade Vistra Corp. (VST) Aggressively Right Now

 VST’s Market Performance

-VST stocks went up by 0.24% for the week, with a monthly drop of -0.86% and a quarterly performance of 12.39%, while its annual performance rate touched 41.40%.
-The volatility ratio for the week stands at 2.10% while the volatility levels for the past 30 days are set at 2.40% for Vistra Corp.
-The simple moving average for the period of the last 20 days is 1.18% for VST stocks with a simple moving average of 7.94% for the last 200 days.
+VST stocks went down by -5.16% for the week, with a monthly drop of -1.68% and a quarterly performance of 2.78%, while its annual performance rate touched 38.04%.
+The volatility ratio for the week stands at 2.70% while the volatility levels for the past 30 days are set at 2.56% for Vistra Corp.
+The simple moving average for the period of the last 20 days is -3.81% for VST stocks with a simple moving average of 2.21% for the last 200 days.

 Analysts’ Opinion of VST